EmpyreanMist/FarAway/README.md

 # FarAway - Travel List App ✈️

-> A React project built as part of the \"The Ultimate React Course 2024: React, Redux & More\" by Jonas Schmedtmann on Udemy.
+> A React project built as part of a React course.

 ## Description

 **FarAway** is a simple travel packing list app where you can:

 - Add new items to pack
 - Mark items as packed
 - View packing statistics
 - Clear the list when finished

-The project was built using **React 19** and scaffolded with **Create React App**.
+## Features

+- 📋 Add items with custom names
+- ✅ Mark items as packed
+- 📊 View real-time packing statistics
+- 🗑️ Clear the entire packing list
+- ✈️ Easy and intuitive user interface

 ## Live Demo

 👉 [View the app live here!](https://empyreanmist.github.io/FarAway)

 ## How to run the project locally